QuantEcon/lecture-python-advanced.myst/lectures/knowing_forecasts_of_others.md

 the `quantecon.LinearStateSpace` class.

-By appropriately decomposing the covariance matrix of the state vector, we obtain ingredients of some population regression coefficients.
+By appropriately decomposing the covariance matrix of the state vector, we obtain ingredients of pertinent population regression coefficients.

 $$
 \Sigma_{x}=\left[\begin{array}{cc}